 - Serves a homeless mother and children in our Families in Transition (FIT) program for a day

-- Makes it possible to provide early childhood support in an effort to help a child become kindergarten-ready
+- Makes it possible to provide early childhood support to help a child become kindergarten-ready

-- Provides adults opportunities for education and employment attainment, enabling families to alleviate poverty and become self-sufficient
+- Provides adults opportunities for education and employment attainment, helping families exit poverty and be self-sufficient

-- Allows staff and volunteer support for a family in their apartment and school throughout the year
+- Helps provide staff and volunteer support for a family in their apartment and school throughout the year.